-

 Responsibilities of regional board members are as follows:

-- Make a meaningful annual personal contribution to support local programming.
-Our hope is that all regional board members become members of the Seuss Circle, Read to a Child’s Leadership Giving Program Level of $1,000 or more annually.
+• Make a meaningful annual personal contribution to support local programming.
+Miami board members are expected to become members of the Leadership Giving Circle by donating $1,000 or more annually.

-- Participate as a Lunchtime Reading Program reading mentor if at all possible or visit a program site with local Read to a Child staff at least once per year.
+• Participate as a Read Aloud Mentoring Program reading mentor if at all possible or visit a program site with local Read to a Child staff at least once per year.

 What is Read to a Child?